hosuzuki/log/reading_log/README.md

 :closed_book: 1.
 "The Hitchhiker's Guide to the Galaxy" by Douglas Adams

 :closed_book: 1.
 "Brave New World" by Aldous Huxley

+:closed_book: 1.
+"Inherit the Stars" by James Patrick Hogan

 :closed_book: 2.
 "Darma Bums" by Jack Kerouac